fuchsia-br/fargo/README.md

 ## Getting started

-Since at the moment fargo requires the FUCHSIA\_ROOT environmental variable be set to the path to a Fuchsia **release** build, the first step is to build Fuchsia.
+Since at the moment fargo requires the FUCHSIA\_DIR environmental variable be set to the path to a Fuchsia source tree containing a **release** build, the first step is to build Fuchsia.

 The [Fuchsia Getting
 Started](https://fuchsia.googlesource.com/docs/+/HEAD/getting_started.md)
 instruction are what you need.
-Since a release build is what fargo expects to find you'll want to pass --release to fx/set.
+Since a release build is what fargo expects to find you'll want to pass --args "is_debug=false" to fx/set.
+You'll also need to specify `out/release-x64` or `out/debug-x64` as the out directory when using `fx set`.
 The Rust components that fargo needs to cross compile are part of garnet, so you must be using the garnet layer or higher.

 The author most often uses the following steps to update and build Fuchsia in preparation for using fargo

     ./scripts/fx set-layer garnet
     .jiri_root/bin/jiri update
-    ./scripts/fx set x64 --release
+    ./scripts/fx set x64 out/release-x64 --args "is_debug=false"
     ./scripts/fx build-zircon
     ./scripts/fx build